JhonerLou/JhonerLou/README.md

 ## 🚀 About Me

-I'm a [Your Role, e.g., Passionate Front-End Developer, Aspiring Data Scientist, Creative Software Engineer] with a knack for [Your Passion, e.g., crafting elegant user experiences, unraveling complex data, building robust applications].
+I'm a Aspiring Data Scientist and Data Analyst with a knack for unraveling complex data and building robust applications.
 I love bringing ideas to life through code and continuously learning new technologies.

-- 🔭 I’m currently focused on: **[Project Name/Current Learning Focus]** - a [brief description of your current project or learning goal].
+- 🔭 I’m currently focused on: **Spotigai** - a mood based recommendation for music playlist and music player.
-- 🌱 I’m always eager to learn: **[Next Technology/Concept, e.g., Cloud Computing with AWS, Advanced Algorithms, WebAssembly]**.
-- 🤝 I’m open to collaborating on: **[Type of projects, e.g., impactful open-source initiatives, innovative web applications, challenging data analysis projects]**.
-- 🤔 I’m looking for help with: **[A specific challenge or concept, e.g., optimizing database queries, understanding blockchain fundamentals]**.
-- 💬 Ask me about: **[Topics you are comfortable discussing, e.g., JavaScript, React, Python, hiking, indie games]**.
-- 📫 How to reach me: You can drop me an email at [your.email@example.com] or connect via my social links below\!
+- 📫 How to reach me: You can drop me an email at jhonerlou05@gmail.com or connect via my social links below\!
-- 😄 Pronouns: [He/Him, She/Her, They/Them, etc.]
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: [A fun, quirky fact about you, e.g., "I can solve a Rubik's Cube in under 2 minutes," or "I once trained a parrot to say 'Hello, World!'"]

 ---